sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 For layer 3 apps such as snmpd or ntpd they are using vrf-global socket too.
 So they are vrf-transparent too.

-## Progress

-In the diagram, fpmsyncd, vrfmgrd, intfsmgrd, intfsorch are checked into the master branch.
-There may need changes to support VRF.
-Other components are working in progress, will be committed as planned.

 ## Test plan